-The strength and stiffness of pier and spandrel are determined by the relative failure criteria, while the node element is considered infinitely rigid and resistant.
+The strength and stiffness of the piers and spandrels are determined by the relative failure criteria, while the node element is considered infinitely rigid and resistant.

-The great advantage of this method consists in the possibility of reproducing the non-linear behaviour of the wall panels.
-The piers and the spandrels are modelled through two-dimensional finite macro-elements - representative of wall panels - with two nodes and three DOF per node (ux, uz, roty).
+The great advantage of this method lies in the possibility of reproducing the non-linear behaviour of the wall panels.
+The piers and the spandrels are modelled through two-dimensional finite macro-elements that are representative of wall panels, with two nodes and three DOF per node (ux, uz, roty).

-The remaining wall portions are therefore considered as rigid nodes - identified in the wall plane by a couple of points (x, z) - to which the macro-elements are connected; the latter transmit the forces to each node along the three DOF.
-This approach requires a limited number of DOF with a reasonable computational burden, allowing the analysis of complex models of unrestored masonry structures, obtained by assembling walls and horizontal elements.
+The remaining wall portions are therefore considered as rigid nodes, as identified in the wall plane by two points (x, z), to which the macro-elements are connected, with the latter transmitting the forces to each node along the three DOF.
+This approach requires a limited number of DOF with a reasonable computational burden, allowing for the analysis of complex models of unrestored masonry structures obtained by assembling the walls and horizontal elements.

-In this approach the loads are only applied to nodes, so the element is not loaded along its own axis.
-In the constitutive laws, the initial elastic branch is directly determined by the shear and the bending stiffness, calculated on the basis of the geometric and mechanical properties of the masonry wall, as summarized in the stiffness matrix Ke [29;38]:
+In this approach, the loads are only applied to the nodes, meaning the element is not loaded along its own axis.
+In the constitutive laws, the initial elastic branch is directly determined by the shear and the bending stiffness, calculated on the basis of the geometric and mechanical properties of the masonry wall, as summarised in the stiffness matrix Ke [29], [38]:

 (10)

-where ψ is the coefficient calculated as 1.2·El2/(Gh2); E and G are respectively the elastic and shear modulus, A and J are the cross-section area and the moment of inertia of the panel, l and h are the length and height of the panel; η is a stiffness reduction coefficient [44], [45].
+where ψ is the coefficient calculated as 1.2·El2/(Gh2), E and G are the elastic and shear modulus, respectively, A and J are the cross-section area and the moment of inertia of the panel, respectively, l and h are the length and height of the panel, respectively, and η is the stiffness reduction coefficient [44], [45].

-The employment of the equivalent frame model for the analysis of masonry structures permits the identification of the possibility of schematizing, also, the building with one dimensional elements.
-To calculate the stresses, it is simply necessary to solve the structural scheme of the frame (as is done, for example, for RC structures).
+The employment of the equivalent frame model for the analysis of masonry structures allows for the identification of the possibility of schematising as well as buildings with one-dimensional elements.
+To calculate the stresses, it is simply necessary to solve the structural scheme of the frame (as is performed, for example, for RC structures).

 Since masonry walls are configured as two-dimensional elements, in which two dimensions (width and length) are preponderant compared to the third (thickness), the simplifications of the Bernoulli model cannot be applied.
-The latter is applied to the "beam" elements, i.e. a one-dimensional element for which two dimensions are negligible with respect to the longitudinal development.
+In fact, this model is applied to the beam elements, i.e. a one-dimensional element for which two dimensions are negligible with respect to the longitudinal development.

-The stiffness of the elements is schematized according to the theory of Timoshenko which takes into account the bending and shear component of the strain [45]:
+The stiffness of the elements is schematised according to Timoshenko’s theory, which takes into account the bending and shear component of the strain [45]:

 (11)

-The behaviour of the spandrels strongly influences the overall response; in fact, in the case of tensile-strength elements, the coupling between with the piers is ensured while the rotational behaviour of the piers occurs in the absence of tensile-strength elements [46], [47].
+The behaviour of the spandrels strongly influences the overall response.
+In fact, in the case of tensile-strength elements, the coupling between the piers is ensured while the rotational behaviour of the piers occurs in the absence of tensile-strength elements [46], [47].

 MONITORING SYSTEM FOR HISTORICAL BUILDINGS

-Through the application of CARTIS an historic city centre can be classified, ensuring the individuation of the building compartments that could be most damaged when subjected to seismic action.
-Given this, monitoring these compartments through the application of preventive SHM systems becomes interesting.
+Through the application of the CARTIS approach, an historic city centre can be classified, ensuring the individuation of the building compartments that could be most damaged when subjected to seismic action.
+Given this, monitoring these compartments through the application of preventive SHM systems becomes an interesting pursuit.

-In the latter, the modification of structural behaviour associated with local dissimilarities in structural rigidity, characteristically produced by seismic events or dynamic loads, is obtained by monitoring dynamic actions and assessing dynamic parameters [48].
+Here, the modification of structural behaviour associated with the local dissimilarities in structural rigidity, which are generally the result of seismic events or dynamic loads, is achieved through monitoring the dynamic actions and assessing the dynamic parameters [48].

-Vibration-based SHM systems are very attractive because they can furnish reliable dynamic parameter estimates from in-service response data.
-Automated operational modal analysis (OMA) techniques by the use of a small number of sensors provide these results [49]-[51] .
+Vibration-based SHM systems are highly attractive since they can provide reliable dynamic parameter estimates from in-service response data.
+Generally, automated operational modal analysis (OMA) techniques incorporating a small number of sensors provide these results [49]-[51] .